Financially reviewed by Patrick Flood, CFA.

 As usual, this is also a case for global diversification in stocks, as one country's inflation issues may not affect another.

-Purchasing power decreases with inflation because the value of the currency drops, but this also means that any debt you have is now worth less.
+Purchasing power decreases with inflation because the value of the currency drops, but this also means that any nominal debt you have is now worth less in real terms.
 Periods of above-average inflation are a great time to have a mortgage.
-Mortgage-backed securities (MBS) are an option for those that don’t; they’re conveniently included in a total bond market fund like Vanguard’s BND.
+Mortgage-backed securities (MBS) are an option for those that don't; they're conveniently included in a total bond market ETF like Vanguard's BND.

 I thought you said inflation hurts nominal bonds!
 Yes, but not all bonds are created equal.
-Short-term bonds are less sensitive to interest rate risk because you can quickly roll them over into new bonds at higher rates, and a bond held until maturity should return its par value plus interest on average.
+Short-term bonds are less sensitive to interest rate changes because you can quickly roll them over into new bonds at higher yields after they mature, and a bond held to maturity should return its par value plus interest.

-While we wouldn’t want to hold a significant allocation in cash equivalents over the long term, they provide a decent buffer over the short term for unexpected inflation.
-A popular short-term bond ETF from Vanguard is VGSH.
+While we wouldn't want to hold a significant allocation in cash equivalents over the long term, they provide a decent buffer over the short term for unexpected inflation.
+A popular short-term treasury bond ETF (1-3 year maturity) from Vanguard is VGSH.
+Those seeking true T Bills (0-3 month maturity) can use SGOV from iShares.

-The only asset truly linked to inflation is a relatively new financial product called Treasury Inflation Protected Securities, or TIPS for short.
+The only asset truly linked to inflation is a relatively new financial product called Treasury Inflation Protected Securities, or TIPS for short, which launched in the U.S. in 1997.

-In short, TIPS are bonds that are indexed to the CPI, so they rise in tandem.
+In short, TIPS are U.S. Treasury bonds that are indexed to the CPI, so they rise in tandem.
 This is precisely what we want in an inflation protection asset.
 The tradeoff, of course, is their limited long term return.
-If inflation is lower than expected, TIPS will have lower returns.
-If inflation is higher than expected, TIPS will have higher returns.
+If inflation matches or is lower than aggregate investor expectations, TIPS will have lower returns than nominal bonds.
+If inflation is higher than expected, TIPS will have higher returns than nominal bonds.

-A general rule of thumb for a retiree is to consider putting at least half of their fixed income allocation in TIPS, as high unexpected inflation can be disastrous for the retiree’s portfolio, from which withdrawals are being made regularly to cover expenses and to which no new deposits are flowing.
-The retiree would also probably have a decent allocation to short-term nominal bonds.
+A general rule of thumb for a retiree is to consider putting at least half of their fixed income allocation in TIPS, as high unexpected inflation can be disastrous for the retiree's portfolio, from which withdrawals are being made regularly to cover expenses and to which no new deposits are flowing.
+That's why I included TIPS in my design of an emergency fund replacement portfolio.

 TIPS obviously become more important for retirees and those with a bond-heavy portfolio, and are less attractive for younger investors with a long time horizon, but different funds exist to match the TIPS duration to the investing horizon.
 A popular ETF for short-term TIPS is VTIP from Vanguard.
 SCHP from Schwab is a good, low-fee option for intermediate-term, and LTPZ from PIMCO for long-term.